trawa-energy/.github/.github/ISSUE_TEMPLATE/stalk-task.md

 ## Acceptance criteria

-- Form a user perspective
+- From a user perspective
   - As a user/client I expect to see:
   -